IlyaSemenov/graphql-orm/README.md

 ## Pagination

-Root queries and one-to-many nested relations can be paginated.
+Root queries and -to-many nested relations can be paginated.

 Example: